Project Red Ribbon Marks 30 Years

-Plan ahead if you’re going to be drinking.
-Take a cab or bus, arrange a designated driver or plan to stay over.
+- Plan ahead if you’re going to be drinking or consuming drugs.
+Call an Uber or a cab, arrange a designated driver, take public transit or stay the night.

 - Call 911 you see a driver you suspect is impaired.
 For information on the signs of an impaired driver and what to do, visit our Campaign 911 page.

 Red ribbons and car decals are available through the MADD Canada web site, Chapters and Community Leaders, Allstate Insurance Company of Canada offices across the country and participating sponsor outlets.
 Anyone who wishes to support Project Red Ribbon with a donation can do so online through the web site, by calling 1-800-665-6233 or by texting “RIBBON” to 45678 (a $10 one-time donation is added to the donor’s cell phone bill and payable to his or her service provider.)
 A monthly donation option is also available.

 Our National Project Red Ribbon Campaign Launch

 Parliament Hill was the location for the national launch of this year’s very special 30th anniversary Project Red Ribbon campaign.